Skip to main content

 It is also possible to go on an exchange outside Europe, but these non-EU exchanges, or ‘College-wide’ exchanges, are not run by the History Department and, instead of competing with your fellow History students for a placement, this scheme is open to all eligible students from all Faculties at Trinity.
 These exchanges are agreed at College level with universities in the USA, Canada, China, Hong Kong, Singapore, South Korea, Australia, etc. Trinity’s ‘College Wide’ (or non-EU exchanges) are academically competitive and allow students to demonstrate their initiative, flexibility, and willingness to adapt to new cultures – all of these skills are hugely transferrable to a work context after exchange, and are highly valued by employers!

 We strongly encourage students thinking of going on non-EU exchange to investigate and research all of their options before choosing which exchanges to apply to.
 While non-EU exchanges can be integrated into many degree pathways, there are some restrictions.
-Please also note that the deadline for non-EU exchanges tends to be very early, so you should regularly check their web pages for updates: https://www.tcd.ie/study/study-abroad/outbound/apply/
+All the details are available here: https://www.tcd.ie/study/study-abroad/outbound/

 Course requirements while abroad